 2. Consistently market your skills and abilities.

-Steer clear of fluff words such as "Self-motivated, hands-on professional with an excellent track record of ..."
-Let's face it.
-The first two items in this sentence could be said about almost anyone.
-As for your track record, let the employer decide if it's excellent by reading about your abilities (on top) and your duties and accomplishments (under the Employment section).
+Steer clear of fluff phrases such as "self-motivated, hands-on professional with an excellent track record of..."
+Let's face it: The first two items in this sentence could be said about almost anyone.
+As for your track record, let the employer decide if it's excellent by reading about your abilities (on top) and your duties and accomplishments (under the "Employment: section).

 This can be the most difficult task on any resume, and it has to be written just right.
 If it's subjective or contains ideas that can't be verified through education or experience, then don't include it, or you'll lose your credibility.
 Consider getting advice from a certified professional resume writer who typically won't charge for a review.

 Now your writing must consistently verify, support and quantify what you've stated in your Profile section.
 Help the reader actually see you at your last position by spelling out daily duties most relevant to your career goals.
-Quantify how many people you supervised or trained, explain types of clients you work(ed) with, computers utilized, and most important, results.
+Quantify how many people you supervised or trained, explain types of clients you work(ed) with, the computers utilized, and most importantly, the results.

 What are/were your achievements?
-Give facts and figures like budget amounts, how much you've saved the company over how long, awards, recognitions, etc.
+Give facts and figures like budget amounts, how much you've saved the company over how long, awards, recognition, etc.

-Avoid the ubiquitous "References Available upon Request" at the bottom of your resume.
-If employers really want references, they'll ask you.
-Consider "CONFIDENTIAL RESUME" at the top of your resume, and/or stating this in your cover letter.
+Avoid the ubiquitous "References Available Upon Request" at the bottom of your resume.
+If employers really want references, they'll ask.
+Consider putting "Confidential Resume" at the top of your resume, and/or stating this in your cover letter.
 Always respect the reader's intelligence!